vnling/vnling/README.md

 I'm a coder who is fascinated by the various intersections between STEM and the social sciences, and believes deeply in the power of tech for social good!
 Some languages/technologies I enjoy working with are Python (pandas, NumPy, Matplotlib), C++, HTML/CSS, and Tensorflow.
 As of right now, I'm interested in learning more about artificial intelligence and computational modelling.

-I'm currently a Data Science Intern at [Agryo](https://www.agryo.com/), a startup making loans more accessible to small farmers with machine learning.
-I'm also the Director of Web Development at [College Admissions Mentors for Africa (CAMA)](http://www.camaafrica.org/), where I help maintain our website.
+I completed my Summer 2020 internship in data science at [Agryo](https://www.agryo.com/), a startup making loans more accessible to small farmers with machine learning.
+Right now, I'm taking courses in web design and storytelling, machine learning, and computer systems.
 In my free time, I enjoy playing with generative art and reading about interactive design!

 ### Contact Me 📫👩🏻‍💻
 - Check out my [LinkedIn](https://linkedin.com/in/veenisling) profile for professional updates